Transforming data

 In this section we will discuss some JSONata basics so that you can start transforming your data.
 Note that these are examples only, there is detailed information about how to use JSONata available online for free.

-Learn how to manipulate JSON using JSONata in Connect.
+Learn how to manipulate JSON using JSONata in Integrations.

 Transforming strings